 So what can be changed, you ask?

-Well, you need to have a very detailed and organized set of questions that needs to be asked during the interview process.
-The interviewer needs to have a massive in-depth knowledge about the skill sets required for the position you're hiring.
+Well, you need to have a very detailed and organized set of interview questions that needs to be asked during the interview process.
+The job interviewer needs to have a massive in-depth knowledge about the skill sets required for the position you're hiring.

 Tedious job but worth pursuing.
 Or if you are running out of time then what if there was a system where certain renowned as well as knowledgeable expert programmers would help in vetting your candidate's technical skills?